-- Test your puromycin-resistant clones for inducible GOI expression by testing equivalent numbers of cells in 6-well plates for expression of the GOI in the absence and presence of 500 ng/ml Dox.
-Choose a clone that generates the highest overall induction and lowest background expression of the GOI. - Allow the cells to grow for at least 48 hr in the presence and absence of Dox, then assay each sample for expression of the GOI using your gene-specific assay. - Once a suitable double-stable RetroX-Tet-On Advanced/GOI clone has been identified, store several frozen aliquots of the cells to ensure a renewable source.
+- Test your puromycin-resistant clones for inducible GOI expression by testing equivalent numbers of cells in 6-well plates for expression of the GOI in the absence and presence of 100 ng/ml Dox.
+Be sure to read the information highlighted in "Ensuring Induction with the Tet-Off Advanced System" prior to plating the cells.
+Choose a clone that generates the highest overall induction and lowest background expression of the GOI. - Allow the cells to grow for at least 48 hr in the presence and absence of Dox, then assay each sample for expression of the GOI using your gene-specific assay. - Once a suitable double-stable RetroX-Tet-Off Advanced/GOI clone has been identified, store several frozen aliquots of the cells to ensure a renewable source.